 But the surprising fact is yet to come.

 Yes.
 Turtles have developed a unique way to see the UV or Ultraviolet spectrum that humans can’t see.
 So, we have already got two characteristics of turtle eyesight-

 - It identifies the UV spectrum

-- It can see more shade of reds than us.
+- It can see more shades of red than us.

 The increasing number of visual palettes within the turtle eye makes this seeing possible.
 So, when you continuously change the turtle tank water and feed it daily, it will almost immediately recognize you as its caregiver.

-In fact, I have heard people saying that sometimes their turtles have seen them on the other half of their garden or room and then have walked all the way close to him.
+In fact, I have heard people saying that sometimes their turtles have seen them on the other half of their garden or room and then have walked all the way close to them.